Wix vs Weebly vs WordPress: Web War 3 (2023)

 Our research found Wix was the best ‘generic’ website builder with ecommerce functionality.
 It has three ecommerce specific price plans, which come with zero transaction fees, the ability to sell digital and physical products, and support for 13 different payment providers.

 Weebly’s ecommerce options come included in all its plans, even the free plan!.
 It lets you sell digital, physical, and service products, and gives you the ability to create coupons and send abandoned cart recovery emails.

 WordPress is a CMS, which means ecommerce isn’t much of a priority in its eyes.
 You can integrate its ecommerce specific plugin, WooCommerce, which gives you one-click refunds and a few other features.

 To blog or not to blog, that is the question.
 Of course, the answer is yes – blogging keeps your audience up to date with your latest offerings.
 It’s also great for SEO (search engine optimization), which we’ll get into later.

 Wix is an all-around solid blogger.
-You can add comments, build in an RSS feed, and analyse your blog’s performance.
+You can add comments, build in an RSS feed, and analyze your blog’s performance.
 On the downside, there is no archive function.
 This means visitors won’t be able to find your old posts – just think of the precious content they’d miss out on!